-The overall size of guarantees has increased substantially since 2015 on account of the EFSI to around EUR 60bn at end-2021.
-These will continue to rise over the coming years and likely reach around EUR 90bn, mostly driven by the InvestEU and EFSD+ programmes.
+The overall size of guarantees has increased substantially since 2015, first on account of the EFSI to around EUR 60bn at end-2021, and again in 2022 to around EUR 106bn due to the introduction of the InvestEU and EFSD+ programmes.
+These two programs are expected to further increase the overall size of guarantees.
 Critically, any calls under the guarantees are covered by the Common Provisioning Fund (CPF), reducing the direct impact on the EU budget.
 Since 2021, the CPF combines the assets of all guarantee funds, which thus constitute separate compartments within this fund.
-The invested funds are very liquid, with an average portfolio duration of 3.1 years.
+The invested CPF portfolio mainly consists of investment-grade bonds, including around 35% AAA-rated securities, while short-term liquid assets make up 18%.
+The bond market correction in 2022 resulted in a negative annual absolute performance of -8.85%, still slightly outperforming the fund's benchmark.